chikamat/dsci551-final_project/README.md

 - `Edge cases`: We have handled below mentioned edge cases in our application.
   - Empty information is not acceptable for all the buttons e.g. if the button is clicked without any data it gives an error message.
   - In the farmer page: The farmer cannot add duplicate products.
-	- In the user page: The user can not add products more than inventory, if they add error message will be displayed.
+  - In the user page: The user can not add products more than inventory to cart, if they add error message will be displayed.
-  - In the user page: The user cannot add -ve product quantity, an error message will be displayed in such cases.
+  - In the user page: The user cannot add negative product quantity, an error message will be displayed in such cases.
   - All the buttons will be locked unless the user finishes the current task e.g. only after check out user can write a review.

 ## Application Structure